himanshubansalfueled/Himanshu.github.io/README.md

 We did perform location spoofing for testing an adventure park mobile application to mimic different behaviours such as user being at the park or when user is away from the park.
 For testing such scenarios, we used the above described approach for testing.

+A realtime scenario where location spoofing was needed is in food ordering.
+Our app had a module wherein the user could place food order from mobile app only if they are at the park else the user can browse through restaurants and menu but cannot place order.

+To test placing food orders from different locations and restaurants, we had to spoof our location and ensure the functionality is working as intended.